vatsanaij/info/README.md

 ## Experiences
 **Research Assistant** at VISTEC (July– August 2018)
-  - Designed and manufactured exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn
+  - Designed and made exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn

-**Maintenance Engineer** at SCG Chemicals, (August 2015 - June 2018)
+**Maintenance Engineer (Instrument and Control)** at SCG Chemicals, (August 2015 - June 2018)
   - Maintained and improved machine/process performance in field of instrumentation and control system in petrochemical plant

 **TFT Campus Leader (KMITL)** at Teach for Thailand, (2014 - 2015)
-  - Coordinate and conduct activities between Teach for Thailand and KMITL
+  - Coordinated and conducted activities between Teach for Thailand and KMITL

 **Instrument Student Leader** at KMITL, (2012 - 2015)
-  - created and lead student activities
+  - created and led student activities
   - cooperated activities with alumni and department/engineering faculty

 **Student Intern** at DOW Chemicals, (June - July 2014)